HardCarryClub/bald-man-bot/README.md

    - Paste into `Interactions Endpoint URL` in your Discord application settings
    - **Note**: The bot must be running when you save this setting as Discord will validate it's working correctly

+## Committing Code

+When making commits you should always follow [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) format.
+If you wanna quick cheat sheet [checkout this post](https://gist.github.com/Zekfad/f51cb06ac76e2457f11c80ed705c95a3).
+There will be a check automatically ran as you stage and commit code to GitHub to ensure it follows this format.

+If you use Copilot you can autogenerate a commit and it should follow this standard as well.

 ## Development Tools

 ### Included Extensions